Garrett-Productions/udemyUltimateSEO/fundamentalsNKeywordResearch.md

 When you understand buyer content you can make sure the page person lands in and what the eprson typed in which results of sales

-Long term vs Short term keywqords
+Long tail vs Short tail keywoords

-Short tail: Yoga mat (generic)(search intent is not crystal clear) Long tail: red non-slip yoga mat under $30(we can generate a more concise match)
+* Short tail: Yoga mat (generic)(search intent is not crystal clear)
+* Long tail: red non-slip yoga mat under $30(we can generate a more concise match)
 - Long tail keywordas are way are targeted and way easier to rank for in google.
 - Start with long tail keywords